NCC summer interns and stewards of Pendleton Island, NB (Photo by NCC)

 An archipelago, being an expanse of water with many scattered islands, contains an unprecedented diversity and range of coastal and marine wildlife.

-Pendleton Island is a special 299-acre (121-hectare) uninhabited nature reserve owned by the Nature Conservancy of Canada.
+Pendleton Island is a special 121-hectare uninhabited nature reserve owned by the Nature Conservancy of Canada.

 It is part of the Deer Island Archipelago, which separates Passamaquoddy Bay from the southwest part of the Bay of Fundy.

-Thomas Pendleton bought the land in 1796 and hence it was called Pendleton Island.
+Thomas Pendleton bought the land in 1796 and, hence, was called Pendleton Island.
 Several generations of the Pendleton family occupied the site, occupying two homestead sites, raising crops and grazing cattle until about 1935.

 Since it was abandoned, the island became commonly owned by approximately 150 descendents of the late Ward Pendleton, under the Ward Pendleton Family Association, and one non-family member, Dr. Herb Mitton.

-Given the high tidal range, extremely rapid tidal currents run through the passages creating unique marine habitats.
+Given the high tidal range, extremely rapid tidal currents run through the passages and create unique marine habitats.
 Offshore waters support seasonal populations of harbour porpoise, white-side dolphin, minke whale, occasional fin and humpback whales, as well as harbour seal.

 The Nature Conservancy of Canada could not have achieved everything it has over the last 40 years without the support of volunteers, members and donors.
 Support of this project has enabled NCC to continue its land assembly and stewardship work in the Fundy Isles.

-This 55-acre (22-hectare) island is also situated within the Deer Island Archipelago, in Passamaquoddy Bay.
+This 22-hectare island is also situated within the Deer Island Archipelago, in Passamaquoddy Bay.